 To make shrimp pesto pasta, toss shrimp with spices then quickly saute.
 Bring a pot of salted water to a boil and cook the pasta.
-Drain and reserve some pasta water.
-Toss the pasta with the pesto, pasta water, and shrimp.
+Drain and reserve some water.
+Toss the pasta with the pesto, water, and shrimp.

-3. Now get the water going and start cooking the pasta.
+3. Cook.
+Now get the water going and start cooking the pasta.
 While that’s working, saute the shrimp and set them aside.

-Can you eat shrimp pesto pasta cold?
+Can you eat it cold?

 Absolutely!
-While this recipe is great warm right after it’s made, it is also makes a great cold pasta salad, perfect for cookouts, picnics, and dinners out on the deck.
+While this recipe is great warm right after it’s made, it is also makes a great cold salad, perfect for cookouts, picnics, and dinners out on the deck.

 In fact, even if you are enjoying the dish warm, once you’ve put away the leftovers, you should eat it cold and not try to reheat it.
-Reheating will darken the basil and encourage the pesto to separate, both of which are not things you want.
+Reheating will darken the basil and encourage the sauce to separate, both of which are not things you want.

 Is pesto sauce healthy?

-Pesto sauce is healthy in moderation.
+It is healthy in moderation.

-Since my green olive pesto sauce is full of olive oil, olives, and fresh herbs, it does have lots of good fats and healthy vitamins and minerals.
+Since my green olive sauce is full of olive oil, olives, and fresh herbs, it does have lots of good fats and healthy vitamins and minerals.
 However, it is also high in fat and calories.

 If you try my recipe for Shrimp Pesto Pasta, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.